NSA Contractor Indicted Over Mammoth Theft of Classified Data

 Re: (Score:2)

+Museum of Natural History contractor indicted over theft of classified mammoth data

-the NSA should put him on the payroll (Score:3)
+the NSA should put him on the payroll (Score:4, Insightful)

 Double standard (Score:1, Troll)